MODULE · Events

 How does this differ from Google Calendar or Outlook?

-Google Calendar is great for personal scheduling — it has no concept of `affectedClasses`, `attendanceImpact`, parent-WhatsApp delivery, exam-block integration, or UDISE+ working-day reports.
+Google Calendar is built for personal scheduling.
+It has no concept of class scope, working-day computation, exam-day vs. holiday separation, session boundaries, or data-quality checks.
 Inkwelly Events is purpose-built for the Indian school year: every field, every default, every report exists because an Indian school administrator needs it.

 Can I generate the working-day count for UDISE+ submission?